Customer Service Automation

 Pro: Streamlining.
 Automated systems can help improve workflow for your team.
 Scripted responses to common questions or issues will save your agents time by eliminating the need for them to respond to FAQs.
 Additionally, automated task prioritization and attribution, including follow-up messages and status reports to waiting customers, can save days of work annually, and free up your agents to perform more pressing and complex duties.

-Pro: Reduced Friction.
+Pro: Reduced friction.
 No customer likes waiting for what feels like hours for their call to be answered.
-With a customer service software system composed of 100% human agents, there is bound to be a long line of customers drumming their fingers while listening to your carefully selected hold music, no matter how many service reps you hire.
-Automated systems such as interactive voice recognition, chatbots, and self-service help centers get customers the help they need faster by answering simple questions up front, and forwarding them to the right agent before they wait.
-Having shorter wait times also means reduced customer churn, and increased retention.
+With a customer service software system composed of 100% human agents and a legacy ticketed system, there is bound to be a long line of customers drumming their fingers while listening to your carefully selected hold music, no matter how many agents you hire.
+Automated systems, such as interactive voice recognition, chatbots, and self-service help centers, get customers the assistance they need faster by answering simple questions up front, and forwarding them to the right agent before they wait.
+Having shorter wait times also means reduced customer churn and increased retention.

-Pro: The Next Generation.
+Pro: The next generation.
 Millennials are fast becoming the largest consumer base worldwide.
 These tech-savvy customers know their way around web-based support systems, and are more likely to consult a community or self-help system before reaching out to a human agent.
-Speed and self-reliance is the name of the game for this generation, and if they can fix the problem themselves with a little help from your AI assistants, they’ll gladly do it.
-60% of Gen-Y-ers surveyed have a better opinion of a company with good automated systems — money in the bank for your company, if you can pull it off.
+Speed and self-reliance is the name of the game for this generation, and if they can fix the problem themselves with a little help from your AI assistants, they’ll happily do it.
+In the Gladly Customer Expectations Report, 37% of Millennials and 40% of Gen Zs said they’d fall in love with a brand because of great service.

 Here are some practical examples of how real companies are using automated customer service to their advantage.

 Start with the right product.
 Your requirements as a business will determine which customer service platform is best for you.
 Enterprise companies will need systems with high-traffic capabilities, whereas startups and small businesses want something scalable that won’t crowd out your human assets.
-Enterprise retailers that traditionally use platforms like Zendesk or Oracle, are also migrating to platforms that better operate within the modern customer experience.
-(May we recommend Gladly for all your customer service needs?
-Read more: Zendesk Alternative)
+Enterprise retailers that traditionally use platforms like Zendesk or Oracle are also migrating to platforms that better operate within the modern customer experience.

 Integrate information.
 We know customers don’t want to repeat themselves, and your automated systems should enable this.
 Any chatbot, self-help, or email outreach mechanisms you have in place should contribute to a customer’s ongoing history with your company just as much as live chat and phone communications do.
-Do not sacrifice personalization for the sake of cheap automation.
-[Read more: Live Chat vs Phone Support]
+The right AI-powered tools speed up your average handle time while drawing on the precise customer, product, or fulfillment information to ensure a more consistent rate of resolution.

 Share